Fantastique: Definition

 Three major critical sources in French literary theory give the same fundamental definition of the concept: Le Conte fantastique en France de Nodier à Maupassant of Pierre-Georges Castex, De la féerie à la science-fiction of Roger Caillois and Introduction à la littérature fantastique of Tzvetan Todorov.
 In these three essays, the fantastique is defined as the intrusion of supernatural phenomena into an otherwise realist narrative.
 It evokes phenomena which are not only left unexplained but which are inexplicable from the reader's point of view.
 In this respect, Tzvetan Todorv explains that the fantastique is somewhere between the French concept of "marvellous" (merveilleux), where the supernatural is accepted and entirely reasonable in the imaginary world of a non-realist narrative, and the uncanny (étrange in French), where apparently supernatural phenomena are explained according to realist precepts and accepted as normal.
-In an English speaking theoretical perspective, it can therefore been considered as a subgenre of fantasy.
+In an English speaking theoretical perspective, it can therefore be considered as a subgenre of fantasy.

 Instead, characters in a work of fantastique are, just like the readers, unwilling to accept the supernatural events that occur.
 This refusal may be mixed with doubt, disbelief, fear, or some combination of those reactions.
 The fantastique is often linked to a particular ambiance, a sort of tension in the face of the impossible.
 A good deal of fear is often involved, either because the characters are afraid or because the author wants to provoke fright in the reader.
 However, fear is not an essential component of fantastique.

 The French concept of fantastique in literature should therefore not be confused with the marvellous or fantasy (where the supernatural is posited and accepted from the outset), with science fiction (which is rational) or with horror, although these genres can be combined.

 However, the English term "fantastic" can sometimes be used in the French sense as in the Literary Encyclopedia, since the term was translated as above in the English translation of Todorov's essay.
-This is nonetheless a minority use and much of the English critical literature that discusses fantastic literature associates the word with a broader meaning related to fantasy as in the works of Eric Rabkin, Rosemary Jackson, Lucy Armitt and David Sandner.
-The polysemy of the word fantastic and the difference of critical traditions of each country have led to controversies such as the one led by Sanislaw Lem.
+This is nonetheless a minority use and much of the English critical literature that discusses fantastic literature associates the word with a broader meaning related to fantasy as in the works of Eric Rabkin, Rosemary Jackson, Lucie Armitt and David Sandner.
+The polysemy of the word fantastic and the difference of critical traditions of each country have led to controversies such as the one led by Stanislaw Lem.

 The word is also polysemous in French: a distinction must be made between the academic definition and the everyday meaning.
 In everyday language, the word can refer to anything to do with the supernatural.
 Some people use in French the term médiéval-fantastique to refer to high fantasy, but it is not a term used by academic critics.